Amplitude-Developer-Docs/amplitude-dev-center/docs/guides/amplitude-keys-guide.md

 !!!warning "Server-side Deployment Keys are private"

     These deployments run on a server you control, such as a web server or batch processing system.
 The API key associated with server deployments should be kept secret and are for use in server-side SDKs.
 These keys are prepended with `server-`.
-If a server-side key is compromised, you can delete the deployment in Experiment.
+If a server-side key is compromised, create a new deployment key, replace the old key with the new key on all flags and experiments, and delete the old key.

 Manage your Deployment keys in **Experiment** > **Deployments**.

 ### Management API Key